 Our data supported our hypothsis particle size patterns cannot be explained by remineralization and sinking alone H3.
 Indeed the abundance of small particles above 500m, suggested either the presence of disaggreagation, or another process.

-Caveats

-The UVP can not accuratly detect particles particles smaller than 100μm, and undersamples large particles.
-Large particles could in fact, as Weber and Bianchi suggest, break down slowly, but we may not have detected these patterns due to undersampling.

-Our disaggregation model makes many assumptions.
-We contend that disaggregation is a likely scenario, but not the only one.

-The disaggregation model currently requires some optimization of the reminerilizaiton parameter to properly account for observed flux removal by disaggregation.
-In principal we should be able to calculate our reminerilization parameter directly without optimization.

-Currents may play a role in transporting particles into our envonrments horizontally – it is generally thought that advection can be ignored in environments like this one where flus is faster than the rate at which water advects in from different environments.
-However if some particles are neutrally bouyant or otherwise very slowly sinking, it may be relevant to look at how particles may be moving horizontally.

-Opportunites for future directions
+Opportunities for future directions

-Our model can produce particle remineralization rate estemates and how that changes throughout the water column.
-We did not include those in this analysis, because those estemates rates appear to be influenced by active transport in the DVM region.
-However, with some correcting, it may be possible to estemate particle remineralization rates in OMZs from UVP measurments, and possibly compare these to variations in temperature and oxygen concentration, which we have previously suggested to influence particle remineralization rates (Cram et al. 2018).
+Our model can produce particle remineralization rate estimates and show how this rate changes throughout the water column.
+We did not include those estimates in this manuscript, because the estimates are influenced by active transport in the Diel Vertical Migration region (DVM).
+However, with some correcting, or focusing on the region below the DVM, it may be possible to estemate particle remineralization rates in OMZs from UVP measurments, and possibly compare these to variations in temperature and oxygen concentration, which we have previously suggested to influence particle remineralization rates (Cram et al. 2018).

 We have only done these calculations at one station.
 We focused on one station in order to quantify within and between day variabiliy, and found this variability to be present, but low.
 Thus, it is now possible, if more OMZ measurments were to be collected by UVP elsewhere in the ETNP or other OMZ regions, to use our model to determine Weber and Bianchi’s (Weber and Bianchi 2020) Model 1, that particles of all sizes break down more slowly in OMZs, applies elsewhere.